How to disable Pocket in Firefox

 I do value Mozilla's work on the browser and think they have made a great job at catching up to Chrome when it comes to performance or memory usage.

-If you are running Firefox Beta or Nightly, you may have noticed a new icon in the browser interface.
-The Pocket icon integrates the third-party service in Firefox.
+If you are running Firefox, you may have noticed a new icon in the browser's address bar.
+The Pocket icon integrates the service in Firefox.

 A click on the icon displays options to sign up for Pocket or sign in to a Pocket account if you are a user of the service already.